What is Cash Flow Health?

 Cash Flow Health Score = Sum of 10 category scores (Payment Terms, Debtor Days, Cash Reserves, Seasonal Planning, Invoice Discipline, Overdraft Reliance, Forecasting, Expense Timing, Revenue Diversity, Credit Control)

 Above 70 indicates a resilient cash position.
 Between 40-70 suggests specific weaknesses fixable within 3-6 months.
 Below 40 means cash flow is an existential risk.
-Xero data shows the average SME scores around 44.
+JPMorgan Chase Institute data shows the median US small business holds just 27 days of cash buffer.

 Worked Example

-A 4-person marketing agency turning over £420,000/year was profitable on paper but constantly stressed about payroll.
-The founder had just used a personal credit card to cover the month's PAYE bill.
-They assumed the problem was "needing more clients" — a cash flow health score revealed the real issue.
+A 4-person marketing agency turning over $550,000/year was profitable on paper but constantly stressed about payroll.
+The founder had just used a personal credit card to cover the month's federal payroll tax deposit (Form 941).
+They assumed the problem was "needing more clients", a cash flow health score revealed the real issue.

 - Cash Reserves: Just over 2 weeks of expenses (1/10)